Why Waxing May Be Wrecking Your Skin

 For years, hydroquinone was considered the top of the food chain for fading excess pigment.
 Changes in FDA regulation mean hydroquinone is no longer available without a prescription.
 Fortunately, there are new ingredients and formulations that act on melanocytes to brighten and promote even tone with similar results.
 Vivant’s FF3 Triple Repair Complex contains next-generation skin-brightening peptides, including oligopeptide 68, shown to be as effective as 4% hydroquinone.
 These cell-signaling proteins also work to suppress chemical messengers for inflammation to protect against cell damage.

 Mitigate The Irritation

 If you just can’t live without the hair removal, do everything you can to mitigate the irritation.
 Use an ice compress immediately following the procedure.
 Follow that with a soothing lotion like Vivant’s Allantoin Sedating & Hydrating Lotion, which uses the healing compound allantoin derived from comfrey leaves, along with nourishing grape seed extract, zinc peptides, oat proteins, and aloe to calm and repair.
-Use Spin Trap and sunscreen before going out.
+Apply Pure C + E and sunscreen before going out.

 Because pigment begins deep in the skin and works its way to the surface, fading takes time.
 Employ the steps above and be patient.
-It will take approximately eight weeks to achieve some visible results.
+It may take six to eight weeks to see visible results.